awibb/Speech-Recognition/README.md

 * SpeechRecognition
 ### Executing program

+#### Included in the repository is a .wav that was used for testing.

 * How to run the program
 * Open terminal and navigate to the root directory of the project
 * Run the follwing commands